AustinHackers/austinhackers.github.io/irc.md

 **How do I get a hostcloak?**

 You don't.

+**How do I get on discord?**

+Show up to a meeting and see if we let you in.

 Anything that deserves a longer conversation, planning, or feedback from more members, should probably be taken to the [mailing list]({{ site.mailinglistpage }}).